JunisvaultCo/JulsVocab/README.md

 # JulsVocab
-Very much a buggy prototype.
+Very much a work-in-progress.
 The concept is to use the parsed Wiktionary lists at https://kaikki.org/ to make a dictionary for each language that the user might desire.
 The current idea is to have three functionalities:
   Free mode.
   Vocabulary.
   Test mode.

 Free Mode: the user can input any words they might want, paragraphs even.
 The app will highlight the words as such: